MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Just-in-Time (JIT) Access](/azure/active-directory/privileged-identity-management/pim-configure)

-Just-in-Time access is the core principle of Azure AD Privileged Identity Management and provides users with access to privileged roles on-demand instead of having them permanently assigned.
+Just-in-Time access is the core principle of Microsoft Entra Privileged Identity Management and provides users with access to privileged roles on-demand instead of having them permanently assigned.

 ## K